-Figure 3-3 shows the location of 19 wells under artesian pressure in WY 2021-2022 and their respective water pressure equivalent elevation (measured in feet above ground surface [feet-ags]).
-The area of artesian conditions expanded slightly in comparison to WY 2020-2021; two more wells were measured with artesian conditions.
-The table on the figure compares groundwater elevations between WY 2020-2021 and WY 2021-2022 for 17 wells that consistently show artesian conditions and the two wells that were artesian in WY 2021-2022 but not the previous water year.
-Increases in artesian water levels (ranging from +0.63 to +4.68 feet) are noted in 16 of the 19 artesian wells.
-The other three wells showed decreases of up to 1.3 feet.
+Figure 3-3 shows the location of 19 wells under artesian pressure in WY 2022-2023 and their respective water pressure equivalent elevation (measured in feet above ground surface [feet-ags]).
+The area of artesian conditions expanded slightly in comparison to WY 2021-2022.
+The table on the figure compares groundwater elevations between WY 2021-2022 and WY 2022-2023 for 19 wells that consistently show artesian conditions.
+This water year there was a wide range in changes among the artesian wells.
+Eleven wells show increases in artesian water levels (ranging from 0 to +18.7 feet) and eight show decreases (from -8.6 to -0.4 feet).
+Managed recharge was decreased at TEL-GRF but increased at WWR-GRF, and this changing volume and distribution of managed recharge is reflected in the artesian wells in this area.